bbhart/writing/travels/switzerland.md

 I booked the trip in January 2019 after researching a bunch of other options.
-Switzerland had the right combination of 1) someone I know lives here, 2) not likely to be sweltering hot (lol!), 3) relatively
+Switzerland had the right combination of 1) someone I know lives here, 2) not likely to be sweltering hot (lol! see below),
-easy to get to other places nearby, 4) found a decent deal on a business class plane ticket, and 5) different enough from the US but not so different that language or culture differences would cause a lot of friction.
+3) relatively  easy to get to other places nearby, 4) found a decent deal on a business class plane ticket, and 5) different enough from the US but not so different that language or culture differences would cause a lot of friction.

+Not planning on a day-to-day recap in this post, but so that I have a fighting chance of remembering where I went and what I did later:
+- Day 1: arrive, brief drinks with Joshua
+- Day 2: touring around Geneva.
+Street food festival, Carouge farmers market, UN Club in the evening with friends
+- Day 3: more touring around Geneva.
+Street food festival again, Bains des Pâquis, walking around the old town
+- Day 4: rental car fuckery, Alpybus to Chamonix, walk from Hôtel Mercure Chamonix Les Bossons into town, wicked thunderstorm.
+- Day 5: move from Hôtel Mercure to Heliopic, Aiguille du Midi, caught in the rain coming back from dinner.
+- Day 6: Chamonix to Geneva (9 euro swisstours bus), train to interlaken, Hotel Lötschberg, Italian place across from mall.
+- Day 7: up to Harder Kulm on Harderbahn, hike down (in a time crunch), trains back to Geneva.
+- Day 8:

 ## Itinerary
 For reference, the only pre-planned arrangements were: